trec-dragun/trec-dragun.github.io/content/_index.md

 - Web Collection: This track will use [MS MARCO V2.1](https://trec-rag.github.io/annoucements/2024-corpus-finalization/) (Segmented) as the document collection, the same one used by the [RAG track](https://trec-rag.github.io/), which contains about 114 million segments from around 11 million web documents.
 This collection can be downloaded from [here](https://trec-rag.github.io/annoucements/2024-corpus-finalization/#where-can-i-find-the-corpus).

-- News Articles: We will release some selected target news articles (or "topics"), published from various sources.
+- News Articles: We will release some selected target news articles (or "topics"), published from various media sources.

 ## Tasks

 Assume there is a (general public) reader who is looking through online news.
 This track has the following two parallel tasks with the same submission due date.
 Participants can choose to engage in either one or both tasks.
+Unlike traditional fact-checking tasks, DRAGUN emphasizes **reader empowerment** over **verdict delivery**, with the goal to support nuanced and independent judgment.

 ### Task 1: Question Generation

-For each of the topics (i.e., target news articles), participants need to produce some important questions that the reader should ask to evaluate its trustworthiness, ranked from the most important to the least important.
+For each of the topics (i.e., target news articles), participants need to identify critical, investigative questions that a thoughtful reader should ask when evaluating a news article, such as questions that uncover source bias, motivation, or alternative narratives.
+The generated questions should be ranked from the most important to the least important.
+Think of this as simulating a "Deep Research" mode, where LLMs (or search agents) proactively generate search queries to guide the investigation of the articles's trustworthiness.

 Those questions should meet the following requirements.

-- Should be at most 120 characters long.
 - Compound questions should be avoided, e.g. who is X and when did Y happen?
 In general, each question should focus on a single topic.
 - Should be reasonably expected to work as a self-contained search query without reference to the article.